Xata/mw-website-dev/content/articles/dropping_pelican.md

 <main>{{ content }}</main>
 ```

-CSS is inline.
+CSS is lives in ```content/templates/styles.css```.
 The whole template is about 100 lines.
-It's responsive, supports dark mode via `prefers-color-scheme`, and uses system fonts.
-No JavaScript.
+No JavaScript (I don't like JavaScript but I can't seem to avoid it).

 ## The Makefile

+This was the first time I wrote my own Makefile.
+I actually enjoyed learning about this.
+I didn't know you could use Makefiles like this.

 ```makefile
 build: